 The pool at the Venetian Resort Las Vegas, Credit Las Vegas Convention & Visitors Bureau

-We don’t think there’s anywhere on earth that has the incredible pools you’ll find in Las Vegas, and it’s the perfect activity when temperatures climb over 100 degrees in summer.
+We don’t think there’s anywhere on earth that has the incredible pools you’ll find in Las Vegas, and it’s the perfect activity when temperatures climb in summer.
+The hardest part will be choosing where to stay!

 These resort pools are works of art!
 You’ll find some with underwater checkers, plunge pools, swanky cabanas, the hottest DJs, floaties, swim-up pool bars … you name it!